-In this recipe I am using toor dal and baby spinach to make a healthy, protein rich, delicious dal palak that is often prepared in Indian households and served with white rice or any kind of Indian flatbread.
-Continue reading if you want to know how to make this delicious dish.
+In this recipe, I am using toor dal and baby spinach to make a healthy, protein-rich, delicious dal palak.
+This side dish is frequently prepared in Indian households and served with steamed white rice or different kinds of Indian flatbreads such as chapati, roti, or naan.

 Cook time: 15 minutes